 Tom Lewis with his wonderful smile!

-The following is the story of Tom Lewis of bravery and sheer determination!
+The following is the story of Tom Lewis of his bravery and sheer determination!

 Looking into Tom’s photograph taken before he left for Singapore, we see a face that appears to smile so easily and perfectly.
 His eyes seem to smile back, We think to ourselves how wonderful to have such an engaging, smiling face and those beautiful teeth!